getsentry/sentry-native/README.md

 - `SENTRY_PIC` (Default: ON):
   By default, `sentry` is built as a position independent library.

+- `SENTRY_EXPORT_SYMBOLS` (Default: ON):
+  By default, `sentry` exposes all symbols in the dynamic symbol table.
+You might want to disable it in case the program intends to `dlopen` third-party shared libraries and avoid symbol collisions.

 - `CMAKE_SYSTEM_VERSION`: (Default: depending on Windows SDK version):
   Sets up a minimal version of Windows where sentry-native can be guaranteed to run.